Is Beef Jerky Safe During Pregnancy? (Updated 2026 Guide)

 • Homemade beef jerky (may not reach safe internal temperatures)

-• Excessive consumption due to high sodium content (most contain 500-700mg per serving)
+• Excessive consumption due to high sodium content (can raise blood pressure)

 Most Common Ingredients in Beef Jerky Products